SimplifyJobs/Summer2025-Internships/README-Off-Season.md

 ## The List 🚴🏔

+ - 🛂 - Does NOT offer Sponsorship
+ - 🇺🇸 - Requires U.S. Citizenship
+ - 🔒 - Internship application is closed

 > **Note**:
 > This README file is for **non-summer internships only**.
 For summer internships, please see the [Summer 2024 README](https://github.com/SimplifyJobs/Summer2024-Internships/blob/dev/README.md).